bartelsjoshuac/Corduroy/README.md

 3. *docker compose up  -d*  // Starts the webserver and database.
 4. *docker compose exec web bash*   // Starts a shell in the container.
 4. *python manage.py createsuperuser*  // Follow the prompts to create a user called root with a password of password.
-6. *python manage.py populate_users* // Create groomy (groomy account) and corduroyadmin(admin account) and groomers and admins groups.
+6. *python manage.py populate_users* // Create groomy (groomy account) and admin(Corduroy admin account) and the groomers and admins groups.
 7. *python manage.py populate_data* // Populates some sample data.

 NOTES: